cta-observatory/ctapipe_io_magic/README.md

 ```

 With more recent versions of *ctapipe*, only one file at a time can be read.
 This means that in the case of MAGIC calibrated files,
 data is loaded subrun by subrun.
-No stereo matching is performed at this level.
+No matching of the events is performed at this level (if stereo data).

+By default, assuming a calibrated file as input, the event generator will generate:
+- if real data taken in stereo mode, cosmic events (trigger pattern = 128) from the corresponding telescope
+- if real data taken in mono mode (either as a single telescope or with both telescopes independently), cosmic events (trigger pattern = 1) from the corresponding telescope
+- if simulated data in stereo mode, cosmic events (trigger pattern = 1) from the corresponding telescope

+Pedestal events (trigger pattern = 8) and simulated events triggered by only one telescope (trigger pattern = 1 and stereo trigger number = 0) can be generated as well.

-The reader is able to handle data or Monte Carlo files, which are automatically recognized.
+The reader is able to handle real data or Monte Carlo files, which are automatically recognized.
 Note that the names of input files have to follow the convention:
 - `*_M[1-2]_RUNNUMBER.SUBRUNNR_Y_*.root` for real data
 - `*_M[1-2]_za??to??_?_RUNNUMBER_Y_*.root` for simulated data.

+However, the information which can be extracted from the file names is read directly from within the ROOT files.

 ##### More usage
 Select a single run: